This is part of an ongoing Q&A series with our borrower partners.

 BG: Closely related to that, how do you think about the general macro risk involved in cross-country investing?

 This is a great question.
 With yields in advance economies going into negative territory, emerging economies are becoming a strong alternative for retail and institutional investors to obtain a superior risk-adjusted yield on their investments.

-To best deal with the uncertainties of investing internationally, one must do their homework in screening and vetting the originators, and rely on the originating partner, in this case [Percent], to have strong and robust vetting processes for the originators.
+To best deal with the uncertainties of investing internationally, one must do their homework in screening and vetting the borrowers, and rely on the originating partner, in this case [Percent], to have strong and robust vetting processes for the borrowers.